Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Experiments

+where Perf() is the accuracy of the classifier (e.g. ResNet, NudeNet Detector) that checks whether the generated image contains a specific concept. }

-Table \ref{nudity_table} presents the results using the \our{} strategy.
-Each method experienced an increase in knowledge, but at varying levels. \our{} suggests that SPM and ESD are methods in which unlearning is shallow and a large return to pre-unlearning knowledge is possible. \our{} allowed for the unlearned knowledge to be recovered, as symbolized by the significantly increasing No Attack measure.
-Fig. \ref{fig: nudity_memora} compares all unlearning methods that used the \our{} strategy.
+\textbf{Nudity Relearning} Tab.\ref{nudity_table} presents the results using the \our{} strategy.
+Each method experienced an increase in knowledge, but at varying levels. \our{} suggests that SPM and ESD are methods in which unlearning is shallow and a large return to pre-unlearning knowledge is possible. \our{} allowed for the unlearned knowledge to be recovered, as symbolized by the significantly increasing No Attack measure. \rebutal{Tab.~\ref{table_knowledge_recovery_score} shows the KRS scores calculated based on the No Attack metric for \textit{nudity} restoration.} Fig. \ref{fig: nudity_memora} compares all unlearning methods that used the \our{} strategy.
 The SH, SalUn, and ED methods remove \textit{nudity} features the most in the generated images even after applying the memory regeneration strategy.
 The disadvantage of these approaches is the deterioration of the remaining knowledge, where \our{} corrects it closer to the original state.
 Sample visualizations of this situation are presented in Fig.~\ref{nsfw_ed}.

-Fig.~\ref{nudenet_esd} presents a comparison between concept recovery for UnlearnDiffAtk and \our{}.
-Both strategies add the forbidden concept, but the images for \our{} contain more nudity features in individual photos.
-In particular the \textit{Belly}, \textit{Female Genitals} and \textit{Male Breast}.
-UnlearnDiffatk aims to generate at least one forbidden feature, while LoRA applies the \textit{nudity} concept overall, creating photos more similar to the original ones.
 More visual and quantitative results for \our{} are provided in the Appendix \ref{appendix:nudity}.

-\textbf{Objects Relearning} Three classes from the Imagenette \citep{shleifer2019proxy} dataset were used: \textit{parachute}, \textit{church} and \textit{garbage truck}.
-Tab. \ref{reslults_parachute_all} referring to unlearning-relearning concept \textit{parachute}.
-We can observe the weakest unlearning for FMN, SPM.
-Applying \our{} sheds light on the actual forgetting, revealing that some methods achieve high recall rates in an instant, these are: FMN, SPM, ESD, SalUn, and ED.
-Forgotten knowledge about concept can be recovered to approximately 85\% from just a few percent and even 100\% after using additional attacks.
-In summary, more effective unlearning does not always translate into greater resistance to knowledge retrieval.